kp4ws/superposition-of-cats/README.md

 **Theme: Life in 2 dimensions!**

 This is the second game jam that I've participated in now and it's been a really fun time.
-I gained more experience developing 2D platformers and applied my knowledge from my Astronomy course regarding Schrödinger's cat to create a unique and interesting game.
+I gained more experience developing 2D platformers and applied my knowledge from my Astronomy course, regarding Schrödinger's cat, to create a unique and interesting game.

 ## Link:
 https://kpaws-games.itch.io/superposition-of-cats